ONEcampaign/trillions_tracker/scripts/README.md

 We also filter the data to include only multilateral development banks (excluding funds like _Arab Monetary Fund_ or _European Development Fund (EDF)_, or investment banks like _Nordic Investment Bank_).

-We exclude China from the list of borrowers.

 **Note**: The latest values are for 2022.

 ### Key differences
-There are no notable differences in approach as far as we are aware.
+We exclude China from the list of borrowers.
+That creates a ~6% difference with the original 2019 data.

 ## Bilateral non-concessional financing